kubedb/docs/docs/guides/oracle/tls/configure/index.md

 Here,

-- `spec.tls.issuerRef` refers to the `oracle-ca-issuer` issuer.
+- `spec.tcpsConfig.tls.issuerRef` refers to the `oracle-ca-issuer` issuer.
-- `spec.tls.certificates` provides options to configure certificate renewal and keep-alive.
+- `spec.tcpsConfig.tls.certificates` provides options to configure certificate renewal and keep-alive.
 You can find more details from [here](/docs/guides/oracle/concepts/oracle.md#tls).

 **Deploy Oracle Cluster:**